SumZer0-git/EDAPGui/docs/Design.md

 # Approach
 ## FSD Assist FLow
+* Leave space station if docked.
+* Enter supercruise if necessary.
+* Align to selected system.
+* Jump to system.
 * When entering a new System, Speed to 0
 * Pitch up until sun is out of field of view
 * Accelerate to 100 for "some #" of seconds, speed to 50, fuel scooping will start